 WHY: The cheerleader in me wants to encourage and support other writers.
 Everyone has a voice that deserves to be heard!
 The solitary writer in me wants to create a community of writers because writing can be lonely work.
 I believe in breaking that isolation.

 WHERE: My home in Martinez, CA. I will provide my home address to registered participants.
-Also, available are online sessions via Zoom.
+Online sessions are also offered via Zoom.

 HOW: Using the Amherst Writers & Artists (AWA) Method.
 I am an AWA affiliate and certified workshop facilitator.

-HERE’S WHAT HAPPENS AT THE WRITE WAY TABLE:
+HERE’S WHAT HAPPENS AT THE “WRITE” WAY WITH GRIEF TABLE:

 - I will provide beverages and snacks.